 The most obvious solution to preventing someone from running off with valuable camping gear is to lock it up in the vehicle when it’s not being used.
 It takes a great deal more effort to break into an automobile than it does to cut open the side of a tent.
 That said, it can also be a pain to pack and unpack everything each time it’s needed.

 A sturdy strongbox anchored in such a way as to make it immovable is a good option.
 It will provide a way to store valuables while reducing the risk of them being stolen.
 Yes, a strongbox is portable, and a person could pick it up and walk off with it, which is why it needs to be anchored.
 Chaining the box to a tree or another hardpoint will prevent it, and its contents, from being stolen.

 Note that having a visible strongbox is a dead giveaway that the camp has items worth stealing.

 Leave a Guard

-Similar to using survival caches, hiding valuables is yet another way to protect them.
+Like survival caches, hiding valuables is yet another way to protect them.
 After all, if the thief doesn’t know the items exist, they can’t take them.
 Obviously, this will require a degree of stealth.
-If anyone sees the items being hidden, it will naturally cause curiosity even among those with high moral standing.
+If anyone sees the items being hidden, it will naturally cause curiosity, even among those with high moral standing.

 On the off chance that another group of campers arrives here, it will make it pretty obvious who the culprit is if something were to go missing.